 Utah National Monuments

-Utah national monuments, like the others in the United States, are protected areas much like National Parks.
-One difference.
-The President can declare a national monument without Congressional approval.
+Utah national monuments, like the other national monuments in the United States, are protected areas much like National Parks.
+The one difference is that The President can declare a national monument without Congressional approval.

 Utah national monuments, like all national monuments, tend to preserve at least one unique resource without the diversity or area of a national park.